peppelinux/videodrone/README.md

 Test popular WebRTC Platforms with Selenium HQ and Python.
 Videodrone aims to be a lightweight build system for unit test orchestration.
-It simply manage "drone connector" with python multiprocessing, at this moment only chrome driver was tested, fill free to contribute with your "drone connector", see [section](#drone-connectors).
+It simply manage "drone connector" with python multiprocessing.

+At this moment only chrome driver was implemented and well tested on Debian based distributions, fill free to contribute with your "drone connector", see [section](#drone-connectors) for further informations.

 Setup